 Premium

 Calibrated non-sexual touch producing oxytocin responses synthetic systems cannot replicate.
-The clinical white rooms where therapists work are designed to be deliberately sterile — the warmth comes entirely from the human hand, not the environment.
+The clinical white rooms where therapists work are deliberately sterile — the warmth comes entirely from the human hand, not the environment.

 Dream Breakfast